-The Agora Center at the University of Jyväskylä aims to bring multiple scientific perspectives together to tackle the issues and questions and scientific research and discussion connected with human–technology interaction.
+Thus, the goal of the interdisciplinary journal Human Technology is to bring multiple scientific perspectives together to tackle the issues and questions and scientific research and discussion connected with human–technology interaction.
 Technology does not exist in a vacuum, nor do humans.
 New technological advancements both benefit and challenge the human condition.
 Investigating and discussing how technological changes impact society, business, and human life, and vice versa, are essential in scientific discovery and advancement.
 We believe that discussion and collaboration between specialists of different research fields, such as psychologists, computer scientists, sociologists, educators, communicators, businesspeople, technicians, software and hardware engineers, humanists, philosophers and anthropologists, are needed to understand the human role in technological progress.
 Through this exchange of perspectives, in defining new and unforeseen problems and ideas, we can comprehend better the sometimes even chaotic processes and can build synthesis among the various scientific fields.
-For these reasons, the Agora Center decided to publish Human Technology.

 The editorial board of this free online journal holds high vision that we can meet an underserved, yet essential, segment of contemporary research.